ref2sketch/ref2sketch/README.md

 ## Dataset
-* Due to the regulation of twitter, we share the each url of twitter dataset used in paper.
+* Due to the regulation of twitter, we share each url of twitter dataset used in our paper.
 You can find twitter_dataset.json file from dataset folder.

 Twitter regulation
 https://developer.twitter.com/en/developer-terms/agreement-and-policy